PaddlePaddle/Paddle/paddle/fluid/recordio/README.md

 ## Background

-RecordIO is a file format as a container of records.
+The RecordIO file format is a container for records.
 This package is a C++ implementation of https://github.com/paddlepaddle/recordio, which originates from https://github.com/wangkuiyi/recordio.

 ## Fault-tolerant Writing

-For the initial design purpose of ReocrdIO within Google, which was logging, RecordIO groups record into *chunks*, whose header contains an MD5 hash of the chunk.
+For the initial design purpose of RecordIO within Google, which was logging, RecordIO groups record into *chunks*, whose header contains an MD5 hash of the chunk.
 A process that writes logs is supposed to call the Writer interface to add records.
 Once the writer accumulates a handful of them, it groups a chunk, put the MD5 into the chunk header, and appends the chunk to the file.
-In the case that the process crashes unexpectedly, the leftover could be that the last chunk in the file was half-written.
-This doesn't prevent the process, after restarted, continue writing to the same RecordIO file, because the reader will be able to identify incomplete chunks and skip them.
+In the event the process crashes unexpected, the last chunk in the RecordIO file could be incomplete/corrupt.
+The RecordIO reader is able to recover from these errors when the process restarts by identifying incomplete chucks and skipping over them.

 ## Reading Ranges